Stockholm Royal Seaport

 Results and experiences

 By participating in the project, Stockholm Royal Seaport has explored the potential of developing Loudden into a fossil-free and energy-positive district.
 The study shows that it is possible to supply the area with heating and cooling, but producing the electricity needed in the area is challenging and expensive with current technology.
 There are several possible innovative solutions available.
-For example, sorting wastewater systems and recycling waste heat in greywater could meet the area's hot water needs, and storing residual waste in caverns could serve as a form of seasonal storage.
+For example, sorting wastewater systems and recycling waste heat in greywater could meet the area's hot water needs.

 The work has also resulted in a number of reports and findings: